SakulK/rest-performance-playground/README.md

 -------
 1. Choose an implementation from "impl" folder.
 2. Run it as described in the implementations README.
 3. Run the [Gatling](http://gatling-tool.org/) performance test from "test" folder.
+I recommend running the test twice on the JVM based implementations so that you can see the benefit of JIT.